azuline/blossom/backend/README.md

 # Backend

-The backend is written in Python with the sole rationale that Python is my most efficient and comfortable language.
-I don't recommend Python in production.

 # Doing Things

-See the `Makefile` for a list of common dev tool commands.
+See the `Makefile` for a list of common dev commands.

+# Directories

+- `cli/` contains the backend entrypoint CLI.
+This CLI contains everything from developer commands to production operations.
+- `codegen/` contains the outputs of codegen systems.
+- `foundation/` contains the developer platform.
+- `migrations/` contains Postgres database migrations.
+- `product/` contains the product-specific code.

 # Stack